quasarstream/PHP-FFmpeg-video-streaming/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/blob/master/LICENSE)

 ## Overview
-This package provides integration with [PHP-FFmpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg) and packages well-known live streaming techniques such as DASH and HLS.
-Also, you can use DRM for HLS packaging.
+This package provides integration with [PHP-FFmpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg) and packages well-known online streaming techniques such as DASH and HLS.
+You can also use DRM for HLS packaging.

 - Before you get started, please read the FFMpeg Document found **[here](https://ffmpeg.org/ffmpeg-formats.html)**.
 - **[Full Documentation](https://video.aminyazdanpanah.com/)** is available describing all features and components.